Fives555555/Scalar_Field_GUI/README.md

-# Scientific Programming in Python – submission 3
+# Scientific Programming in Python

 ### Project title: $\Lambda$ CDM cosmology + a single axion scalar field

-### Student name: Lauren Gaughan

 This repository contains code to investigate simple changes to parameter values in  $\Lambda$ CDM cosmology with an added single axion scalar field.